modelix/modelix/README.md

 [kubernetes-apply-local.sh](kubernetes-apply-local.sh) |
 [kubernetes-gcloud-dbsecret.sh](kubernetes-gcloud-dbsecret.sh) |
 [kubernetes-modelsecret.sh](kubernetes-modelsecret.sh) |
+[kubernetes-open-proxy.sh](kubernetes-open-proxy.sh) | Opens modelix in the browser after loading the kubernetes configuration in docker desktop
+[kubernetes-use-latest-tag.sh](kubernetes-use-latest-tag.sh) | Use this before [kubernetes-apply-local.sh](kubernetes-apply-local.sh) to update the kubernetes configurations to use the latest modelix version
-[run-ui-server.sh](run-ui-server.sh) | This is packaged into the docker image and doesn't work outside of it.
+[modelix-version.sh](modelix-version.sh) | Reads or creates a modelix.version file that is used to tag the docker images [mps-version.properties](mps-version.properties) | The MPS version that modelix is based on [run-ui-server.sh](run-ui-server.sh) | This is packaged into the docker image and doesn't work outside of it.
 [settings.gradle](settings.gradle) |
 [update-gcloud.sh](update-gcloud.sh) | If you want to build and run your own images inside you cluster.